marvin1099/Forceaudiodevice/README.md

 - "***INPUT_SCRIPT_NAME_HERE***-AudioDevices.json" is missing it will exit the script after 60 seconds if not replaced in that time
 - "***INPUT_SCRIPT_NAME_HERE***-AudioDDesination.txt" is missing it will exit the script after 20 seconds if not replaced in that time

-# PARRAMETERS | L57
+# ARGUMENTS | L57
-Availible arguments are
+Availible arguments / parrameters are
 - 'help' to dsplay this in the commandline
 - 'exit' to only run the configuration and exit
 - Any argument that includes Soundvolumeview will be used as the Soundvolumeview file